CybersecurityLuxembourg/openxeco-core/README.md

 Access the emails sent on the SMTP mock:
 - http://localhost:1080

-An initial account is created with the following email: "my-default-admin@example.org" And a default password: "password"
+An initial account is created with the following email: "admin@localhost.localdomain" And a default password: "Passw0rd!"

 ## For production server